-In June, a mare was struck and killed around 10:30 p.m. by a vehicle whose driver was reportedly driving too fast along the four-wheel drive beach.
-The mare’s stallion remained at her side during the night.
+On June 8, a mare was struck and killed around 10:30 p.m. by a vehicle whose driver was reportedly driving too fast along the four-wheel drive beach.
+The mare’s stallion remained at its mate’s side throughout the night.

-It was a devastating loss to the staff and volunteers of the Corolla Wild Horse Fund, which is dedicated to the protection, conservation, and responsibly management of the herd.
-The nonprofit was founded in response to the deaths of 20 horses killed by vehicular traffic between 1985 and 1996.
+It was a devastating loss to the staff and volunteers of the CWHF, which was founded in response to the deaths of 20 horses killed by vehicular traffic between 1985 and 1996.

-The Colonial Spanish Mustang mare killed in June was the third loss that month for the Corolla Wild Horse Fund's herd: Chris, a foal, died the Sunday before the mare was struck and killed, and Trooper — who had been kicked by another horse and suffered a broken rib cage and collapsed lung — had to be euthanized the day before the mare was found dead.
+The mare killed in June was the third loss that month for the herd: Chris, a foal, died the Sunday before the mare was struck and killed, and Trooper — who had been kicked by another horse and suffered a broken rib cage and collapsed lung — had to be euthanized the day before the mare was found dead.

-The death of the mare served as a reminder that they these wild beauties have right of way, and all drivers must be alert and aware of their surroundings while driving on the beach.
+The death of the mare serves as a vivid reminder that these wild beauties have the right of way.
+Drivers must be alert and aware of their surroundings while driving on the beach.

 Vehicular traffic is not the only threat to the herd.
 The horses are feral, but because they are docile, people can’t wrap their brains around the fact they shouldn’t be approached, Puckett says.

-The Corolla Wild Horse Fund recently launched its “No Feed, No Approach” educational initiative to help educate people about the dangers of human interaction with the wild herd.
+The Corolla Wild Horse Fund recently launched its “No Feed, No Approach” educational initiative to help educate the public about the dangers of human interaction with the wild herd.

-The inititative has been a community-wide effort, with residents and businesses donating time, money and services to the public outreach campaign:
+The initiative has been a community-wide effort, with residents and businesses donating time, money and services to the public outreach campaign: